Axeon-Network/kurowiki/pages/articles/dhi.md

 ---
 The company was founded in early 1993 as Dogui Heavy Coding Industries (whose purposes was split into a subsidiary called **DHISoft**), and became the most profitable business in [StuffyLand](NovaLand) December 2010.

 The company has a history of filing for Chapter Nine Bankruptcy two times in 2013 and 2018 respectively.
-Both being due to loss of profit due to bad quality of products, the most notable case being in 12 January 2005 where the company's products were affected by computer glitches ([Nekori Moments](Nekori_Moments)), the company slowly kept losing money until 2013 and gained a bad reputation.
+Both being due to loss of profit due to bad quality of products, the most notable case being in 12 January 2005 where the company's products were affected by computer glitches ([Kit Moments](Kit_Moments)), the company slowly kept losing money until 2013 and gained a bad reputation.

 In July 2013 the company filed for Chapter Nine Bankruptcy, which allowed them to try to make a plan to gain enough money to cover up the debt (NSB.
 250,000,000).